polterguy/phosphorusfive/core/p5.exp/README.md

 the expression as a whole needs to also be double-quoted, creating a fairly complex syntax for your expression, with double-quotes inside of double-quotes.
 You should in general term avoid regular expression iterators, due to among other things the above problem.
-In addition, these iterators are much slower in execution than the native "p5 iterators", due to the regular expression needing compilation etc.
+In addition, these iterators are much slower in execution than the native "p5 iterators", due to the regular expression matching requiring potentially lots of CPU time, etc.

 However, a regular expression iterator starts with a slash "/" and ends with a slash "/".
 After the ending slash, you can supply regular expression options, which takes the following form

-* o - Compiled regular expression
+* `o` - Compiled regular expression
-* c - Invariant culture
+* `c` - Invariant culture
-* e - Use ecma style syntax
+* `e` - Use ecma style syntax
-* i - Ignore case
+* `i` - Ignore case
-* m - Multiline
+* `m` - Multiline
-* r - Right to left evaluation
+* `r` - Right to left evaluation
-* s - Single line
+* `s` - Single line
-* w - Ignore whitespace pattern
+* `w` - Ignore whitespace pattern
-* x - Use explicit capture
+* `x` - Use explicit capture

 These are the same options you can supply when you create a regular expression in .Net, and should be fairly well documented at the MSDN website, if you wish to dive into these options.
+They can be combined the same way you combine regular expression options in the .Net framrwork too.

 ## Warning!